dotnet/winforms/Documentation/winforms-designer.md

+# Windows Forms Designer

+The .NET Core Windows Forms visual designer will be part of a future Visual Studio 2019 update, but it is currently available as a pre-release Visual Studio extension.

+Please see [designer documentation](designer-releases/readme.md) for the download link to the Installer Package (VSIX), for known issues and other release notes.

-# Using the .NET Framework WinForms Designer in WinForms Core
+## Using the .NET Framework WinForms Designer in WinForms Core

-At this point, a dedicated WinForms Designer for WinForms .NET Core is not yet available.
-As a workaround, you can use Visual Studio's option to work with linked files and use its WinForms Designer for the .NET Framework.
+If you prefer to use the workaround to invoke the .NET Framework Winforms Designer, you can use Visual Studio's option to work with linked files and use its WinForms Designer for the .NET Framework.
+The instructions are below:

-Here is, how it is done:

 :point_up: **TIP:** During the process, you need to re-nest Form files in the .NET Framework project whenever you add a new `Form` or a `UserControl`.
 Instead of using a text editor for patching the project file, you can use Mad Kristensen's [File Nesting Extension][file-nesting-extension], which is recommended to be installed beforehand.<br/>
 Please close every open instance of Visual Studio before installing this extension.

-## Create WinForms .NET Core app
+### Create WinForms .NET Core app

 Create a new WinForms application targeting .NET Core from Visual Studio or your favorite command line interface.

-### Create in Visual Studio
+#### Create in Visual Studio

 `VS2019`:

 1. _File > Add > New Project... > Windows Forms App (.NET Core)_, choose C# or Visual Basic
 2. Specify project name, e.g. `SimpleWinForms`

-### Create from command line
+#### Create from command line

 Open your favorite console, create a new folder for your application: